A two night itinerary for fans of the movie, and the horse

 Evening: Arrive in time to check in at your hotel and catch an early dinner downtown.
 Then head off to see a movie at the theater where a premiere of Secretariat was held on October 3, 2010, in advance of the nationwide release.
 Star Diane Lane was spotted on the red carpet as were Penny Chenery's daughter (Kate Chenery Tweedy), Hall of Fame jockey Steve Cauthen and other luminaries.
-Lexington’s lovingly restored 1920’s movie palace, The Kentucky Theatre, is on Main Street and there are at least a dozen independently owned restaurants within walking distance.
-The “after party” was held at nearby Portofino, an excellent dinner choice if you are in the mood for upscale Italian cuisine.
-Another option just steps away from the Kentucky Theatre is Natasha’s Bistro and Bar.
-Owners Gene and Natasha call the eclectic menu “New American Cuisine” and it runs the gamut from chicken pot pie to Hungarian goulash.
+Lexington's lovingly restored 1920's movie palace, The Kentucky Theatre, is on Main Street and there are at least a dozen independently owned restaurants within walking distance.
+The "after party" was held at nearby Portofino, an excellent dinner choice if you are in the mood for upscale Italian cuisine.
+Another option just steps away from the Kentucky Theatre is Portofino's.
+Owner Wayne Masterman has created an airy, elegant spot serving locally sourced Italian and American cuisine, with a great wine list.

 Early Morning: Even if you aren't an early riser by nature, you must not miss breakfast at the track kitchen at Keeneland Race Course.
 Keeneland is a "must see" for fans of the movie, so why not get there early, grab a cheap and hearty breakfast with the trainers and owners.
 Arrive trackside between 7 a.m. and 9 a.m. and you'll be able to catch horses at their morning workouts.
 Then wander over to the kitchen for breakfast.
 In the movie, when Secretariat runs his first race, the stunning race track you see is not really Aqueduct, but Keeneland.
 When he runs the most important race of his life, what you see in the movie is not really Belmont Park, but Keeneland.
 Sharp observers will also recognize the incomparable paddock area at Keeneland as the back drop for the pre-Belmont Stakes press conference.
 Historic Keeneland Race Course is no stranger to film making.
 Both Dreamer and Seabiscuit were filmed in part at this national treasure.